reproducible-agile/reviews-2021/reports/README.md

-If reproducibility reviewers choose to publish the report source files, they can do so here.
+If reproducibility reviewers choose to publish the report source files or other configurations created for the reproduction, they can do so here.

+Please make sure not to commit any large files, or files that should not be re-published.